Introduction: Mission and Core Values

 - What actions and goals will your leadership set to improve your responses next year?

-An important of any group assessment is a parallel self-assessment of group leaders.
+An important part of any group assessment is a parallel self-assessment of group leaders.
 In many ways, genuine engagement with DEI begins with a self-assessment of your own biases.
 For more, see the free implicit bias test offered by Harvard University.

 Intentional Outreach to Alumni from Diverse Backgrounds